 Breadcrumbs are recommended for two reasons:

-NOTE: See Cookie Notification to learn how to configure and customize the cookie notification.
+See Manage Your Site Cookie Notification to learn how to configure and customize the cookie notification.

 Here, you can establish a site's visual aesthetic in one of two ways: